azfeng8/GLIB-Baking-Fails-and-LLMs/README.md

 "actions": a list of actions taken on each iteration

-"random_or_not": a list with 1s,0s.
+"planned_action_or_not": a list with 1s,0s.
 1 if the action taken that iteration was result of a babble and plan, or 0 if used fallback to a random action.

+"random_action_no_change": a list of iteration # where random action was taken and no change in the state was observed.

 ## iteration-level logs: